ibe-uw/tiara/docs/detailed-installation.md

 ## **tiara** installation

 Now you can install **tiara** in your environment.
 There are three ways to handle dependencies:
-- You can install them by hand: in the `tiara-env` run `conda install numpy pytorch` and then `conda install -c conda-forge tqdm biopython skorch`.
+- You can install them by hand: in the `tiara-env` run `conda install numpy pytorch numba joblib` and then `conda install -c conda-forge tqdm biopython skorch`.
 - You can let the setup.py script install them for you.
 It could potentially cause problems with your conda environment though, but if you use it only for **tiara**, everything should be fine.
 If you choose this option, proceed to the next step.
-- You can simply run `pip install tiara --extra-index-url=https://test.pypi.org/simple/` (pip will automatically install the dependencies for you.)

 Now you can clone this repository, navigate to the directory containing setup.py and run it: